wozo/Leaflet-Maps-Marker/readme.txt

 For more information on translations of the plugin and how to contribute a new translation, please visit [http://www.mapsmarker.com/languages](http://www.mapsmarker.com/languages).

 == Upgrade Notice ==
+= v1.8 =
+added tinymce-button, timestamp support for more precise KML animations and option to set default icon, bugfixes

 = v1.7 =
 added multi-layer-maps, Wikitude enhancements, added Spanish translation